COVID testing clinic coming to Cadillac

 From 2-7 p.m.
 Tuesday and from 10 a.m.-2 p.m.
 Wednesday, Baker College of Cadillac, 9600 E. 13th St., is hosting the clinic in its parking lot.
 The clinic is a collaboration between the National Guard, Michigan Department of Health and Human Services, District Health Department No. 10, local law enforcement, emergency management, and the college.

 If a person wants to get the free test they need to be 18 or older and bring a picture ID.
 No appointment is necessary and it is on a first-come, first-serve basis.
-Although the clinic is being held in Cadillac and Wexford County, it is open to everyone, including those in surrounding counties.
+Although the clinic is being held in Cadillac, it is open to everyone regardless of where they live.

+The free tests are not limited to people showing symptoms of COVID-19 but do only test to determine a person's current COVID-19 status.
+The clinic also is not conducting antibody testing.

 A person will only be contacted by the health department if their results are positive for COVID-19.